lucky-media/guidelines/pages/guides/statamic_releases.md

 ```

 15. Click "Publish Release" to finalize the new release.
-16. The release is now live.
+16. Voila!
+Your release is now live, kicking, and ready to rumble.